-- The SENCO will collaborate with the class teacher and support staff in planning for children with SEND. - The school has a school development plan, including identified training needs for all staff to improve the teaching and learning of children including those with SEND.
-This may include whole school training on SEND issues or to support identified groups of learners in school, such as children with ASD, dyslexia etc. - The school delivers whole staff training to disseminate knowledge, strategies and experience, to ensure consistency of the school's approach for children with a SEND. - Individual teachers and support staff attend training courses run by the school during INSET days, and through outside agencies that are relevant to the needs of specific children in their class e.g. from the ASD Outreach service or medical /health training to support staff in implementing care plans. - Individual training can be arranged for an identified staff member linked with the needs of a child with special educational needs and/or disabilities or identified through the school's performance management process. - SENCOs access additional training to teaching staff to support them to train and support staff in the delivery of Quality First Teaching forall learners with SEND.
+- The SENDCo will collaborate with the class teacher and support staff in planning for children with SEND. - The school has a school development plan, including identified training needs for all staff to improve the teaching and learning of children including those with SEND.
+This may include whole school training on SEND issues or to support identified groups of learners in school, such as children with ASD, dyslexia etc. - The school delivers whole staff training to disseminate knowledge, strategies and experience, to ensure consistency of the school's approach for children with a SEND. - Individual teachers and support staff attend training courses run by the school during INSET days, and through outside agencies that are relevant to the needs of specific children in their class e.g. from the ASD Outreach service or medical /health training to support staff in implementing care plans. - Individual training can be arranged for an identified staff member linked with the needs of a child with special educational needs and/or disabilities or identified through the school's performance management process. - SENDCos access additional training to teaching staff to support them to train and support staff in the delivery of Quality First Teaching for all learners with SEND.
 This might include access to more specialised training on certain areas of SEN or a focus on pedagogies, approaches and resources for children with SEND.
-SENCOs also access wide ranging peer support from within the federation team, facilitated through centralised training opportunities as well as half-termly federation SENCO meetings. - Weekly training takes place for all teachers and support staff.
+SENDCos also access Lambeth training opportunities as well as Lambeth SENDCo meetings. - Weekly training takes place for all teachers and support staff.
 If you would like to hear about the training which is currently taking place or has taken place by the staff members in the school, please speak to the Headteacher or SENCO/ Deputy Headteacher.